Adrian Phillips: 2015 season

 Phillips entered training camp slated as a backup safety and competed for a roster spot against Gordon Hill and Johnny Lowdermilk.
 On September 5, 2015, the San Diego Chargers released Phillips, but subsequently signed him to their practice squad the following day.
 On October 12, 2015, the San Diego Chargers released Phillips from their practice squad.
 On October 14, 2015, the Chargers re-signed him to their practice squad.
 On October 20, 2015, the San Diego Chargers signed him to their active roster.

 2016 season

 Throughout training camp, Phillips competed for roster spot as a backup safety against Dexter McCoil, Darrell Stuckey, and Adrian MacDonald.
 Head coach Mike McCoy named Phillips the backup strong safety to begin the regular season, behind Jahleel Addae.

-Phillips was inactive as a healthy scratch for the first two games (Weeks 1-2).
-On October 2, 2016, Phillips recorded three combined tackles, a pass deflection, and made his first career interception during a 35-34 loss against the New Orleans Saints.
+Phillips was inactive as a healthy scratch for the first two games (Weeks 1–2).
+On October 2, 2016, Phillips recorded three combined tackles, a pass deflection, and made his first career interception during a 35–34 loss against the New Orleans Saints.
 Phillips intercepted a pass attempt by Drew Brees, that was originally intended for wide receiver Michael Thomas, during the fourth quarter.
-In Week 10, Phillips recorded a season-high seven combined tackles (six solo) during a 31-24 loss against the Miami Dolphins.
+In Week 10, Phillips recorded a season-high seven combined tackles (six solo) during a 31–24 loss against the Dolphins.
 He finished the 2016 NFL season 38 combined tackles (25 solo), three pass deflections, and one interception in 14 games and five starts.